mwheeler235/opensea-rest/README.md

 *'neighborhood':      Text neighborhood name <br/>
 *'near_to':           Sub neighborhoods that location is near <br/>

-'Neighborhood' and 'Near To" are categorical fields and must be encoded for ZXBoost to consume.
+'Neighborhood' and 'Near To" are categorical fields and must be encoded for XGBoost to consume.
 The following encoding methods are explored:

-* One Hot Encoding (a new field for every attribute of the field)
+* One Hot Encoding (a new field for every attribute of the field) <br/>
-* Categorical Encoding (field attributes are converted to unique numeric values)
+* Categorical Encoding (field attributes are converted to unique numeric values) <br/>

 Tableau viz of training data: https://public.tableau.com/profile/matt.wheeler#!/vizhome/CryptovoxelData/CryptovoxelVirtualHomes